BCT Nearly New Sale - Information for sellers

 • The charities supported in recent years are: a home for battered mothers, the Red Cross in Africa, and other Belgian charities for mothers and children.

-• Your number allocator will advise you when you can collect unsold small items after the Sale.
-Failure to collect unsold goods within 14 days after the sale will result in them being donated to charity.
+• Your number allocator will advise you when you can collect unsold small items after the sale within 7 days from their house.
+Failure to collect unsold goods within 10 days after the sale will result in them being disposed of.

 • We CANNOT accept unsold large items for donation.
-You must pick up items the day of the sale.
-Items are to be picked up no later than 4:30 pm.
-Items left after 5:00pm will be charged a 25 euro fee and any resulting fees from cleanup.
+You must pick up unsold large items the day of the sale.

 How am I paid?

-• Money is paid to the seller’s Belgian bank account only, approx. 4 weeks after the sale.
+• Money is paid to the seller’s Belgian bank account approx. 4 weeks after the sale.

 • The BCT charges for each seller number given out €5,00; €2.50 if the seller is a BCT member.
 Plus 20% of the value of goods sold.

-• All financial queries must be raised within 2 months after the sale.
+• All financial queries must be raised no sooner than 1 month and no later than 2 months after the Sale.

 • The BCT is not responsible for any problems arising because the seller has provided an incorrect account number.